Capture of Liège (1702): Capture of the Citadel of Liège

 Lieutenant-Generals François Nicolas Fagel and Carl Christian von Sommerfeldt commanded the attack on the Dutch and English sides respectively.
 The covered way was quickly taken, during which the governor, Violaine, was captured.
 Without pause, the assault pressed on to the main wall; together with the fleeing defenders, the attackers broke into the citadel.
-In the heat of the fighting many defenders were cut down, as the English troops initially gave no quarter.
+In the heat of the fighting, many defenders were cut down, as the Anglo-Dutch troops initially gave no quarter.
 Some defenders managed to escape, but 2,100 men were eventually taken prisoner.
 The Dutch, under Fagel, lost 41 men killed and 255 wounded, while Sommerfeldt's command suffered 154 dead and 385 wounded, of whom 83 and 171 were English respectively.

 Capture of the Chartreuse

 Immediately following the fall of the citadel, preparations began for the assault on the Chartreuse.
 Command of the forces assigned to the siege was given to Hesse-Kassel.
-By 24 October the fortress was encircled by four squadrons, with approximately forty infantry battalions joining the following day.
+By 24 October, the fortress was encircled by four squadrons, with approximately forty infantry battalions joining the following day.
 Stormy weather over the next few days delayed operations, rendering the pontoon bridge over the Meuse unusable and preventing the artillery from being brought forward.
-Despite these difficulties, the trenches were opened on 27 October, and by 10 a.m. on the 29th the mortars began firing.
+Despite these difficulties, the trenches were opened on 27 October, and by 10 a.m. on the 29th, the mortars began firing.
 The bombardment soon set the buildings inside the fort alight, and by mid-afternoon the cannons were also in position, though further fire was scarcely necessary.

 The raising of white flags and the sounding of the chamade soon signalled the end of resistance.
 Terms of capitulation were quickly agreed and signed that evening, with Marlborough and the Dutch field deputies representing the Allies.
 Governor de Millon had followed his orders to avoid exposing the garrison to assault, and unlike the citadel, the five battalions stationed at the Chartreuse largely survived.
 On 31 October the garrison of the Chartreuse, numbering around 1,500 men excluding 400 Swiss troops and seven Liège companies who left French service, marched to Antwerp with the army.
 The citadel garrison was sent to Maastricht and remained prisoners of war.
-In total 5,700 men of the defenders were killed, captured or had deserted.
+In total, 5,700 men of the defenders were killed, captured or had deserted.
 The Allies lost 1,034 men during the sieges.